-Seller to Initially Retain Legal Title to the Loans and risks relating to set-off
+Seller to initially retain legal title to the Loans and risks relating to set-off

-The sale by the Seller to the Issuer of the English Loans and their Related Security (until legal title is conveyed) takes effect in equity only.
+The sale by the Seller to the Issuer of the English Loans and their Related Security and Northern Irish Loans and their Related Security (until legal title is conveyed) takes effect in equity only.
 The sale by the Seller to the Issuer of the Scottish Loans and their Related Security is given effect by a Scottish declaration of trust by the Seller by which the beneficial interest in such Scottish Loans and their Related Security is held on trust by the Seller for the benefit of the Issuer (a Scottish Declaration of Trust).
 In each case, this means that legal title to the Loans and their Related Security in the Portfolio will remain with the Seller until certain trigger events occur under the terms of the Mortgage Sale Agreement (see "Summary of the Key Transaction Documents - Mortgage Sale Agreement" below).
-Until such time, the assignment by the Seller to the Issuer of the English Loans and their Related Security held on trust pursuant to the Scottish Declaration of Trust by the Seller in favour of the Issuer, the Issuer will hold a beneficial interest only.
-The Issuer has not and will not apply to the Land Registry to register or record its equitable interest in the English Mortgages and may not in any event apply to the General Register of Sasines or Land Register of Scotland (as appropriate) (together, the Registers of Scotland) to register or record its beneficial interest in the Scottish Mortgages pursuant to the Scottish Declaration of Trust.
+Until such time, the assignment by the Seller to the Issuer of the English Loans and their Related Security takes effect in equity only, whereas, in respect of the Scottish Loans and their Related Security held on trust by the Seller in favour of the Issuer, the Issuer will hold a beneficial interest only.
+The Issuer has not and will not apply to the Land Registry to register or record its equitable interest in the English Mortgages or to the Land Registry of Northern Ireland and/or the Register of Sasines or Land Register of Scotland (as appropriate) (together, the Registers of Scotland) to register or record its beneficial interest in the Scottish Mortgages pursuant to the Scottish Declaration of Trust.